|

 The pub is just down the right hand side of the old ice rink, near to the

-Saturday market'.
+plenty of bars to be found.
 Lindsey Coombs adds; 'I would recommend the 'Behind

 Page